Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

-After translating source-domain images to the target domain by $\mathcal{G}^{s \to t}$, we obtain the features of the source-to-target translated triplet (${\vf}^{s \to t}, {\vf}^{s \to t}_p, {\vf}^{s \to t}_n$), which are encoded by the target-domain encoder $\mathcal{F}^t$ (to be discussed in Section \ref{sec:joint}).
-Similarly, the continuous similarity ratio in $[0,1]$ between the translated images can also be measured by a softmax-like function as { } We claim that, if the domain-translation network well preserves the source-domain images' inter-sample relations, their softmax-triplet responses in $[0,1]$ should be similar.
-Based on this assumption, a novel relation-consistency loss is introduced to regularize the inter-sample relations after the translation $s\to t$ by a ``soft'' binary cross-entropy loss as { } where $\ell_\text{bce}(p, q) = - q \log p - \left(1- q\right) \log \left( 1-p\right)$ with the soft label $q$.
-We use the source-domain inter-sample relations $\mathcal{R}(x^s; \mathcal{F}^s)$ as \emph{soft} learning targets for supervising the translated inter-sample relations $\mathcal{R}(x^s; \mathcal{G}^{s \to t}, \mathcal{F}^t)$.
+We claim that, if the domain-translation network well preserves the source-domain images' inter-sample relations, their softmax-triplet responses before and after the translation should be as close as possible.
+Based on this assumption, a novel relation-consistency loss is introduced to regularize the inter-sample relations after the source-to-target translation.
+The loss is modeled as a ``soft'' binary cross-entropy loss, { } where $\ell_\text{bce}(p, q) = - q \log p - \left(1- q\right) \log \left( 1-p\right)$ with the soft label $q \in [1,0)$.
+In other words, we use the source-domain inter-sample relations $\mathcal{R}(x^s; \mathcal{F}^s)$ as \emph{soft} learning targets for supervising the translated inter-sample relations $\mathcal{R}(x^s; \mathcal{G}^{s \to t}, \mathcal{F}^t)$.

+We have also investigated alternative designs of our relation-consistency loss for measuring the inter-sample relations and regularizing the translation process, which will be further discussed in Section \ref{sec:alter}.